Learn · Read

 forex losses + missed VEQT gains

-Time valued at Ontario minimum wage ($17.20/hr).
+Time valued at the ~$30/hr Canadian median wage.
 VEQT assumes 8.5% annualized return with monthly DCA.
 Illustrative only — actual results vary.

 The VEQT Alternative